What is a “virtual choir”?

 When does this take place?

-Rehearsals run for four straight weeks, with a two-week break in between sessions.
-Our next session will start September 7 and conclude the week of September 28.
-During this 4-week time period, there is an online rehearsal one night per week.
+Rehearsals run for three or four straight weeks, with a two-week break in between sessions.
+Our next session will start the week of November 30th, and conclude the week of December 14th.
+During this time, there is an online rehearsal one night per week.
 In pre-COVID times, we met in person at various locations around the country.
 Now, we meet virtually – which means anyone can join us, from anywhere!
 You still choose a group to sing with, but that’s really just for enrollment/payment purposes.
 For example, the default group to join (Tony Lechner’s group) meets on Tuesday nights from 7:00-8:30pm, but again – that doesn’t mean you have to watch that night.
 After the rehearsal is over, it is posted to that choir’s Facebook page where members can watch later, as many times as they like.
 This kind of flexibility can accommodate anyone’s schedule and makes it easy to participate.

 Can anyone join Rock Voices’ Virtual Choir?

 Yes!
 Whether you have sung with Rock Voices before or not, you can join us.
-And Rock Voices is a no-audition choir, so you can just sing with us, no pressure at all.
+And Rock Voices is a no-audition choir, so you can sing with us with no pressure at all.

 How long will virtual choir mini-sessions keep happening?